-All safeguarding and child protection reports must be made via telephone in the 1st instance on 01639686803 (NPT), your telephone report will be followed up within 24 hours on an Integrated Report/Referral form, this to be submitted via email to the Single Point of Contact (SPOC) team spoc@npt.gov.uk.
+When there are concerns of a child protection nature reports must be made via telephone in the 1st instance on 01639 686803 (NPT).
+Your telephone report will be followed up within 24 hours on an Integrated Report/Referral form, this to be submitted via email to the Single Point of Contact (SPOC) team spoc@npt.gov.uk.